Tension as gunmen kill one, injure others in Ebonyi

-There was tension in Ekoli in Edda Local Government Area of Ebonyi State following the killing of one person and the injuring of many by suspected armed men in the area.
+There was tension in Ekoli in Edda local government area of Ebonyi State following the killing of one person and injuring many by suspected armed boys in the area.

-Eyewitness account claimed that a group known as Catcham Boys killed a man named Udu Nnachi Uzor in his house at Ndenworo village in the community.
+Eyewitness account claimed that a group known as Catcham Boys killed Udu Nnachi Uzor in his house at Ndenworo village in the community.

-His wife, Onyinye, who witnessed the incident, narrated that the hoodlums, numbering about 20, accompanied and aided by suspected soldiers and police who stormed their house at about midday and asked about her husband.
+His wife, Onyinye, who witnessed the incident, narrated that the hoodlums, numbering about 20, accompanied and aided by suspected soldiers and police, stormed their house at about midday and asked about her husband.

 “They moved straight into the room and shot him dead.
-He was shot by one of the Catcham members known as ‘Deri,'” she said.
+He was shot by one of the Catcham members known as ‘Deri'”.

 She said her husband’s remains have been deposited at the morgue.